taddallas/metacom/cran-comments.md

 ---

-Fixed DESCRIPTION file, specifically formatting of the Author line.

-Minor update to one function argument.
+Minor update to one function.
+Removal of deprecated function for Modularity calculation.

 I have read and agree to the the CRAN policies at https://cran.r-project.org/web/packages/policies.html